vinsonchuong/tutorial-javascript-web-app/README.md

 Many npm packages depend on a large number of other packages, themselves having even more dependencies.
 The `node_modules` directory will typically consist of several hundred megabytes of small files.
 It is important to exclude that directory from the repository.
-Create a `.gitignore` containing
+Create a `.gitignore` containing:

 ```
 /node_modules